SHND/args-command-router/README.md

 Help switches are configurable when instantiating the Application.

+In case you want to disable default help set the configuration option `helpType` to `null`.

 ## Application Configuration

 You can configure the args-command-router behavior when instantiating the Application.